Enable Azure VM extensions using the Azure CLI

 For the --extension-targets

 parameter, you need to specify the extension and the latest version available.
-To find out what the latest version available is, you can get this information from the Extensions page for the selected Arc-enabled server in the Azure portal, or by running az vm extension image list.
-You may specify multiple extensions in a single upgrade request by providing a comma-separated list of extensions, defined by their publisher and type (separated by a period) and the target version for each extension, as shown in the example below.
+To determine the latest version available for an extension, visit the Extensions page for the selected Arc-enabled server in the Azure portal or run az vm extension image list.
+You may specify multiple extensions in a single upgrade request by providing a comma-separated list of extensions, defined by their publisher and type (separated by a period) and the target version for each extension.

 You can review the version of installed VM extensions at any time by running the command az connectedmachine extension list.
 The typeHandlerVersion